rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 Whoever believes and is baptized will be saved, but whoever does not believe will be condemned. ^1616

-And these signs will accompany those who believe : in my name they will cast out demons; they will speak in new tongues; ^1617
+And these signs will accompany those who believe: in my name they will cast out demons; they will speak in new tongues; ^1617

 they will pick up serpents with their hands; and if they drink any deadly poison, it will not hurt them; they will lay their hands on the sick, and they will recover. ^1618

 So then the Lord Jesus, after he had spoken to them, was taken up into heaven and sat down at the right hand of God. ^1619

-And they went out and preached everywhere, while the Lord worked with them and confirmed the message by accompanying signs .]] ^1620
+And they went out and preached everywhere, while the Lord worked with them and confirmed the message by accompanying signs.⟩⟩ ^1620